Greece Emerges From International Bailout, But Will Be Closely Monitored For Years

 Reuters notes, "The ESM has disbursed 61.9 billion euros over three years in support of macroeconomic adjustment and bank recapitalisation.
 A further 24.1 billion euros that was available to Athens under the programme was not needed, the fund said."

-However, the European Commission will continue to closely monitor Greece's finances in order to ensure that Athens does not back slide.
+However, the European Commission will continue to closely monitor Greece's finances in order to ensure that Athens does not backslide.

 Although Portugal, Spain and Cyprus have also borrowed from the ESM, Greece's troubles have been worse, according to officials.